 6.6.2.4.3 Protection of DTT

 In certain regions the following requirement may apply for protection of DTT.
-For a BS operating in Band 20/n20, the level of emissions in the band 470-790 MHz, measured in an 8 MHz filter bandwidth on centre frequencies Ffilter according to Table 6.6.2.4.3-1, shall not exceed the maximum emission level PEM,N declared by the manufacturer.
-This requirement applies in the frequency range 470-790 MHz even though part of the range falls in the spurious domain.
+For a BS operating in Band 20/n20, 28/n28 or 67, the level of emissions in the band 470-694 MHz, measured in an 8 MHz filter bandwidth on centre frequencies Ffilter according to Table 6.6.2.4.3-1, shall not exceed the maximum emission level PEM,N declared by the manufacturer.
+This requirement applies in the frequency range 470-694 MHz even though part of the range falls in the spurious domain.